skyostil/perfetto-sdk-example/README.md

 $ cmake --build .
 ```

-Finally, you can run the example with:
+## Track event example

+The basic example shows how to instrument an app with track events.
+Run it with:

 ```sh
 $ ./example
 ```

-It will create a trace file in `example.pftrace`, which can be directly
+The program will create a trace file in `example.pftrace`, which can be
-opened in the [Perfetto UI](https://ui.perfetto.dev).
-The result should look like this:
+directly opened in the [Perfetto UI](https://ui.perfetto.dev).
+The result
+should look like this:

 ![Example trace loaded in the Perfetto UI](
   example.png "Example trace loaded in the Perfetto UI")